JNSStudios/ToonTuber-Player/README.md

 - *last_modified*:                 The date the ToonTuber was last modified (this will be added automatically by the editor program)

 - *random_duplicate_reduction*:    A number between 0 and 1.
-This is the percentage of the time that the player will attempt to reduce the chance of playing the same animation twice in a row.
-(IE: If this number is 0, the player will NOT try to prevent the same animation from playing twice in a row.
-If this number is 1, the player will ALWAYS try to prevent the same animation from playing twice in a row.)
+This is the percentage of the time that the player will attempt to reduce the chance of playing the same idle animation multiple times in a row.
+(IE: If this number is 0, the player will NOT try to prevent the same idle from playing twice in a row.
+If this number is 1, the player will ALWAYS try to prevent the same idle from playing twice in a row.
+This does not affect Expressions with one or no idles.)

 - *expressions*:                   A list of Expression Set objects. **Remember that transition animations in expressions do NOT need a "locking" parameter, as the program will AUTOMATICALLY lock all transition animations.**